Adidas Terrex Swift R2 GTX

 |La Sportiva TX3||$135||Approach shoe||1 lb.
 9 oz.||No||Mesh|

 Another big-time alternative to the Swift is The North Face’s Ultra 110.
 This shoe is listed as a trail runner, but we consider it one of the tougher and more stable light hikers available.
-Compared with the Swift, the Ultra 110 has similarly good traction and support, but the Ultra is a little more flexible and has a wider base (for more information, see our in-depth Ultra 110 review).
+Compared with the Swift, the Ultra 110 has similarly good traction and support, but the Ultra is a little more flexible and has a wider base.
 The Adidas has the clear advantage in weight, however, at 1 pound 11.8 ounces vs. 1 pound 13.8 ounces for The North Face shoe.
 In the end, we found the Ultra 110 to be a little better all-around—again, the R2’s stiffness can be a bit polarizing—but both are near the top of our hiking shoe list for 2019.

 Last but not least, La Sportiva’s TX3 technically is an approach shoe but has a number of similarities to the Adidas Terrex Swift R2.
-Both feel relatively stiff underfoot yet hike extremely well, offer excellent protection around the foot for moving off-trail and over rocky terrain, and cost $135.
+Both feel relatively stiff underfoot yet hike extremely well, offer excellent protection around the foot for moving off-trail and over rocky terrain, and cost around the same (the TX3 is $5 cheaper at $135).
 The La Sportiva comes in lighter than the Adidas at 1 pound 9 ounces, although you give up the Gore-Tex insert for a simple mesh upper that is not waterproof and not a standout in terms of durability (we’ve developed a few tears in ours over time).
 The La Sportiva TX4 with its leather upper provides a boost in weather resistance and toughness for a mere $5 and 1 ounce more, although at the sacrifice of some breathability in hot weather.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!